 Core Process Psychotherapy is the original Mindfulness-based psychotherapy.
 It combines the wisdom and compassion of Buddhism with western approaches to psychology and is founded on the belief that true healing is only possible to the extent that we can be fully present to the immediacy of our inner and outer experience.
 This compassionate and relational approach emphasises our wholeness, and the inherent resilience and balance that lies within us all – however hidden these qualities may sometimes seem.

 Confidentiality and professional standards form an essential part of Core Process Psychotherapy.
-All psychotherapy is conducted in accordance with the ethical standards of the UK Council for Psychotherapy (UKCP) and the British Association for Counselling & Psychotherapy (BACP).
+All psychotherapy is conducted in accordance with the ethical standards of the UK Council for Psychotherapy (UKCP).